-This rule sets forth the eligibility standard used to determine citizenship and alien status of individuals applying for or receiving food assistance benefits.
-Unless an individual meets the criteria set forth in rule 5101:4-3-06 of the Administrative Code for victims of severe forms of trafficking, to receive program benefits an individual must be one of the following:
+This rule describes the nonfinancial eligibility standards used to determine citizenship and alien status of individuals applying for or receiving food assistance benefits.
+Unless an individual meets the criteria described in rule 5101:4-3-06 of the Administrative Code for victims of severe forms of trafficking, the individual must meet the requirements of this rule to receive food assistance.

-(b) A member of an Indian tribe as defined in section 4(e) of the Indian Self-Determination and Education Assistance Act of 1951, 25 U.S.C.
-450b(e) (10/1994), which is recognized as eligible for the special programs and services provided by the U.S. to Indians because of their status as Indians.
+(ii) Is a member of an Indian tribe as defined in section 4(e) of the Indian Self-Determination and Education Assistance Act of 1951, 25 U.S.C.
+450 b(e) (12/2000), which is recognized as eligible for the special programs and services provided by the U.S. to Indians because of their status as Indians.

-(b) The spouse, or surviving spouse of such Hmong or Highland Laotian; or
+(ii) The spouse, or surviving spouse of such Hmong or Highland Laotian described in paragraph (A)(2)(b)(i) of this rule; or

-(c) An unmarried dependent child, or surviving dependant child of such Hmong or Highland Laotian who is under the age of eighteen or if a full-time student under the age of twenty-two provided the child was dependent upon him or her at the time of his or her death; or an unmarried disabled child age eighteen or older if the child was disabled and dependent on the person prior to the child's eighteenth birthday.
-Child means the legally adopted or biological child of the person described in paragraph (A)(3)(a) of this rule.
+(iii) An unmarried dependent child, or surviving dependent child of such Hmong or Highland Laotian described in paragraph (A)(2)(b)(i) of this rule who is under the age of eighteen or if a full-time student under the age of twenty-two provided the child was dependent upon him or her at the time of his or her death; or an unmarried disabled child age eighteen or older if the child was disabled and dependent on the person prior to the child's eighteenth birthday.
+Child means the legally adopted or biological child of the person described in paragraph (A)(2)(b)(i) of this rule.

-(B) Qualified alien: a federal term referring to a pool of non-U.S. citizens eligible to receive food assistance, provided all other eligibility criteria is met.
+(3) An alien determined to be a qualified alien as described in paragraph (B) of this rule.
+A qualified alien is a federal term referring to a pool of non-U.S. citizens eligible to receive food assistance, provided all other eligibility requirements are met.

 (1) An alien with an alien status listed below is a qualified alien for the purposes of the food assistance program: